David Smith (Chief Exec)

 I am currently the Service Manager for the community based services and enjoy the challenge of managing a diverse range of contracts over a wide geographical area.
 Throughout my time at Hull and East Yorkshire Mind I have witnessed many changes and the organisation go from strength to strength, I am passionate about what Hull and East Yorkshire Mind stands for and I am looking forward to what the future may hold for the organisation.

-Sam Bell (Service Manager)
+Sam Bell (Operations Manager)

 I left school in 1993 with A ‘levels in Art, Textiles and Fashion Design, I started my working life in 1993 by undertaking a City and Guilds in retail in a local fabric and textiles shop.
 Alongside this I designed and produced handmade knitwear and clothes for customers.
 I then went on to work in our family run florist shop and learnt the trade over the next few years until I decided to completely change career.